Reviewed by Erica Irish, DVM

 No matter what anybody says, it’s not a good idea to give it to your dog without a medical consultation.

-Generally speaking, dogs can safely take Phenergan with a veterinarian’s approval.
+Dogs can safely take Phenergan with a veterinarian’s approval.
 This medication can be used to help dogs with things like anxiety or motion sickness, but it’s not designed to be used long-term.

 Promethazine (available under the following different brand names: Phenergan, and Phenadoz) is a first-generation antihistamine used to treat a variety of allergy symptoms in people.